peteroupc/peteroupc.github.io/random.md

 <a id=Which_Seeded_PRNG_to_Use></a>
 ### Which Seeded PRNG to Use

-Which PRNG to use for generating reproducible "randomness" depends on the application.
-But it is RECOMMENDED that any PRNG algorithm selected for producing such "randomness"&mdash;
+If an application decides to use a seeded PRNG for repeatable "randomness", that PRNG SHOULD&mdash;

-- meet or exceed the quality requirements of a statistical RNG,
+- meet or exceed the quality requirements of a [**statistical RNG**](#Statistical_RNGs),
 - be reasonably fast, and
 - have a _state length_ of 64 bits or greater.